India says it accidentally launched a missile into Pakistan | DW | 11.03.2022

 On March 10, Pakistan's spokesperson for its Ministry of Foreign Affairs said in a Facebook post that Islamabad had summoned India's top diplomat in Pakistan to Islamabad to lodge Pakistan's "strong protest over the unprovoked violation of its airspace."

-Pakistan said that an India-origin 'super-sonic flying object' had entered into territory on March 9, at 18:43 local time.
-They said the missile was unarmed and had crashed near the country's eastern city of Mian Channu, some 500 km (310 miles) from capital Islamabad.
+Pakistan said that an India-origin "super-sonic flying object" had entered into territory on March 9, at 18:43 local time.
+They said the missile was unarmed and had crashed near the country's eastern city of Mian Channu, some 500 kilometers (310 miles) from the capital Islamabad.

 Authorities said the incident not only damaged civilian property but also engendered human lives on the ground.
 It asked India to be "mindful of the unpleasant consequences" of such negligence.